-Goal Produce rental units affordable to households with incomes at or below 30% of the Area Median Income.
-Description Applications for HTF funding will first be evaluated and scored on the criteria listed below, with a maximum score of 100: (1) Geographic Diversity (up to 5 points) (2) Readiness (up to 15 points) (3) Developer Team Experience and Capability (up to 15 points) (4) Project-Based Rental Assistance (up to 5 points) (5) Duration of Affordability Period (up to 15 points) (6) Leveraging (up to 10 points) (7) Financial Feasibility and Efficiency (up to 15 points) (8) Priority Housing Needs of the State (up to 20 points) Regarding (8) Priority Housing Needs of the State, HCR will evaluate the merits of the application in meeting one or more of the following priority housing needs: (a) Community Renewal and Revitalization Projects: Mixed use and/or mixed-income projects in neighborhoods as part of a coordinated community redevelopment plan that involve the use or adaptive reuse of existing underutilized buildings; infill new construction; and/or the demolition and replacement of buildings having a blighting impact on a community, and for which rehabilitation is impracticable. (b) Integrated Supportive Housing Projects: Projects that provide permanent supportive housing to a variety of special needs populations in integrated housing settings. (c) Public Housing Restructuring Projects: Projects that address the needs of public housing units outside the City of New York and assist Public Housing Authorities in completing their restructuring plans with a priority for projects participating in HUD's Rental Assistance Demonstration Program (RAD1). (d) Housing Opportunity Projects: Projects that propose workforce housing in areas experiencing economic growth that are served by high performing school districts.
+Produce rental units affordable to households with incomes at or below 30% of the Area Median Income.

+Applications for HTF funding will first be evaluated and scored on the criteria listed below, with a maximum score of 100:

+- (1) Geographic Diversity (up to 5 points) - (2) Readiness (up to 15 points) - (3) Developer Team Experience and Capability (up to 15 points) - (4) Project-Based Rental Assistance (up to 5 points) - (5) Duration of Affordability Period (up to 15 points) - (6) Leveraging (up to 10 points) - (7) Financial Feasibility and Efficiency (up to 15 points) - (8) Priority Housing Needs of the State (up to 20 points)

+Regarding (8) Priority Housing Needs of the State, HCR will evaluate the merits of the application in meeting one or more of the following priority housing needs:

+- a.
+Community Renewal and Vitalization Projects: Mixed use and/or mixed income projects in neighborhoods as part of a coordinated community development plan that involve the use or adaptive reuse of existing underutilized buildings; infill new construction; and/or the demolition and replacement of buildings having a blighting impact on a community, and for which rehabilitation is impractical. - b.
+Intergrated Supportive Housing Projects: Projects that provide permanent supportive housing to a variety of special needs populations in intergrated housing settings. - c.
+Public Housing Restructuring Projects: Projects that address the needs of public houising units outside the City of New York and assist Public Housing Authorities in completing their restructuring plans with a priority for projects participating in HUD's Rental Assistance Demonstrartion Program (RAD1).